skip to navigation skip to content

-As an MPhil in Technology Policy student you will have access to the University of Cambridge’s excellent careers service.
+Get to where you want to go.
+At Cambridge Judge, we are here to help you transition into a rewarding career and as an MPhil in Technology Policy student, you will have the access you need to the University of Cambridge’s leading careers service.

-The main employers among the large consultancies are McKinsey, Deloitte, PwC, EY, Accenture, BCG, medium-sized consultancies such as PA Consulting or Analysys Mason, as well as a number of small, boutique consultancies who are specialists in IT, logistics or energy.
+Many of our graduates gain employment at consultancies including McKinsey, Deloitte, PwC, EY, Accenture, BCG, medium-sized consultancies, such as PA Consulting or Analysis Mason, and boutique consultancies that are specialists in IT, logistics or energy.

-The next largest alumni groups are in finance and in government agencies.
-Typical financial sector firms include Standard Chartered Bank, Royal Bank of Scotland or JP Morgan as well as development banks such as the Korea Development Bank and the Indian National Bank for Agriculture and Rural Development.
-Many find employment in their national governments or join us during a sabbatical year during government (or military) service.
+Alumni join financial sector firms, such as Standard Chartered Bank, Royal Bank of Scotland or JP Morgan, as well as development banks, such as the Korea Development Bank and the Indian National Bank for Agriculture and Rural Development.

 Students also find employment in international agencies or multilateral banks such as the World Bank, European Bank for Reconstruction and Development, Asian Development Bank, the United Nations system, the Commonwealth Secretariat and the International Energy Agency.

-Some 15-20% of our graduates go on to further graduate work either immediately or after several years, to doctoral studies in economics, innovation, engineering as well as professional studies such as law and MBAs or PhDs in pure and applied sciences.
+Some of our graduates go on to further graduate work either immediately or after several years, to doctoral studies in economics, innovation, engineering, as well as professional studies such as law and MBAs or PhDs in pure and applied sciences.

 • Singapore Economic Development Board